VincentKempers/stereoloog-website/README.md

 # De Stereoloog
 Sharing the future sounds and new vibes in a daily monologue.

+It will be a curating list of all songs that day.
+With a focus on the text added and the added vibes of the day.
+A function that will be added is suggestions and personal curation through options.

+will be coming soon...

 ## What do we want!?
 - A awesome looking design!